 Let’s take a closer look.

-The Roth IRA 5-year rule on withdrawals states that you cannot make a tax-free Roth IRA withdrawal of earnings without waiting five years from the first year the account was funded.
+The Roth IRA five-year rule on withdrawals states that you cannot make a tax-free Roth IRA withdrawal of earnings without waiting five years from the first tax year the account was funded.
 If you do, you’ll pay standard income taxes on the withdrawal, along with that nasty 10% early withdrawal penalty if you’re not yet age 59 ½.
 In other words, you’ll lose the main benefit of a Roth IRA – to avoid taxes on your investment gains.

-The Roth conversion 5-year rule is similar to the rule on withdrawals: unless it’s been five years since the Roth conversion, distributions of earnings will be taxed as ordinary income (and subject to the 10% early withdrawal penalty if you’re underage 59 ½).
-As with the withdrawal rule, the clock starts on January 1st of the year the conversion was made — but if you do multiple Roth IRA conversions, each one starts its own 5-year clock.
+The Roth conversion five-year rule is similar to the rule on withdrawals: unless it’s been five years since the Roth conversion, distributions of earnings will be taxed as ordinary income (and subject to the 10% early withdrawal penalty if you’re underage 59 ½).
+As with the withdrawal rule, the clock starts on January 1st of the year the conversion was made — but if you do multiple Roth IRA conversions, each one starts its own five-year clock.

 Another caveat: the inheritor doesn’t have to be age 59 ½ to take penalty-free withdrawals — they’re available right away, tax-free, so long as the account is at least five years old.